MLForge-M/PCG_Denoising_T-BiLSTM/README.md

-# T-BiLSTM: Transformer-BiLSTM Network for Denoising Phonocardiogram (PCG) Signals
+# Transformer-BiLSTM Network for Denoising Phonocardiogram Signals

 This repository contains the code and resources for our paper: